Merri/react-lazy/README.md

 **Note!** This component uses jsdom 3.1.7 in it's tests.
 This means you may need to install stuff, especially on Windows.
 The following is copied from [node-jsdom's readme](https://github.com/darrylwest/node-jsdom):

+**Note!** On Windows you may have to use an older version of Node such as v0.12.

 ### Contextify